 What else to do in Mcleodganj

-Do remember, this is also a seat of political power, and there is a blanket ban on all electronics carried by visitors as well as armed security guards cordoning off certain areas.
+Do remember, this is also a seat of political power, and there is a blanket ban on all electronics carried by visitors.
+You will also find armed security guards cordoning off certain areas.

 The Tibetan Children’s Village is a non-profit integrated educational community for destitute Tibetan children in exile, and for the hundreds of those escaping from Tibet every year.
 The headquarters of the institute are found next to the Dal Lake.
-It now has established branches in India extending from Ladakh in the North to Bylakuppe in South, with over 16,726 children under its care.
+It now has established branches in India extending from Ladakh in the North to Bylakuppe in South.
+They have over 16,726 children under its care.

-There are also a number of monasteries, stupas, museums, and libraries scattered in and around McLeodganj with scriptures and histories carried by the people of Tibet to India.
+There are also a number of monasteries, stupas, museums, and libraries scattered in and around McLeodganj.
+These come with scriptures and histories carried by the people of Tibet to India.

-Workshop at the Tibetan Institute of Performing Arts in McLeodganj.
-(Credit_ptwo)
+Workshop at the Tibetan Institute of Performing Arts in McLeodganj (Photo Credit – ptwo)

 Let us know if you’d like more information or if you’d like to plan a trip with us, and we’d be more than happy to help.